Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 - *Type of customer*

-[comment]: <> (FH: Was kann hier vorkommen?)
+[comment]: <> (FH: Was kann hier vorkommen?
+Supplier/customer?)

 - *Customer number*
-Reference customer/supplier number as defined by the customer.
+Reference customer/supplier number as defined by the user.